beeva-arturomartinez/beeva-best-practices/devops/docker/README.md

 ## Docker Orchestration

 ### Docker for Developers

+Maintain Docker environment clean, use --rm when running interactive containers.

 #### Docker-Compose
 Docker-compose is a tool that allows to define multiple docker-containers using a configuration file and run them with a single command.